ansible/azure-testing/guide_azure.rst

 * tag key
 * tag key_value

-You can control host groupings by either defining environment variables or creating an azure_rm_inventory.ini file in your current working directory.
+You can control host groupings and host selection by either defining environment variables or creating an azure_rm_inventory.ini file in your current working directory.

 NOTE: An .ini file will take precedence over environment variables.